 The College Police Department receives reports of all incidents occurring on campus and is responsible for the preliminary investigation of all campus crimes.
 In addition, the College Police Department has a memorandum of understanding with the Chula Vista Police Department to provide expanded investigative services for criminal incidents and other assistance for incidents that require special resources for the Chula Vista campus.
-The College Police Department has a memorandum of understanding with the National City Police Department to provide expanded investigative services for criminal incidents and other assistance for incidents for criminal incidents and other assistance for incidents that require special resources for the National City Police Department to provide expanded investigative services for criminal incidents and other assistance for incidents that require special resources for the National City HEC campus.
-The College Police Department has a memorandum of understanding with the San Diego Police Department to provide expanded investigative services for criminal incidents and other assistance for incidents that require special resources for the San Ysidro HEC and Otay Mesa HEC campuses.
-The College Police Department has a memorandum of understanding with the Coronado Police Department to provide expanded investigative services for criminal incidents and other assistance for incidents that require special resources for the San Ysidro HEC and Otay Mesa HEC campuses.
-The College Police Department has a memorandum of understanding with the Coronado Police Department to provide expanded investigative services for criminal incidents and other assistance for incidents that require special resources for criminal incidents and other assistance for incidents that require special resources for criminal incidents and other assistance for incidents that require special resources for criminal incidents and other assistance for incidents that require special resources for the Crown Cove Aquatic Center.
+The College Police Department has a memorandum of understandum of understanding with the National City Police Department to provide expanded investigative services for criminal incidents and other assistance of understanding with the National City Police Department to provide expanded investigative services for criminal incidents and other assistance for incidents that require special resources for the National City HEC.
+The College Police Department has a memorandum of understanding with the San Diego Police Department to provide expanded investigative services for criminal incidents and other assistance that require special resources for HEC San Ysidro and HEC Otay Mesa.
+The College Police Department has a memorandum of understanding with the Coronado Police Department to provide expanded investigative services for criminal incidents and other assistance for incidents that require special resources for the Crown Cove Aquatic Center.
+HEC will stand for Higher Education Center and will be referred as such from there throughout.